Character Reference

 style-reference-icon.svg Style Reference

-character-reference-icon.svg Character Reference
+character-reference-icon.svg Character Reference (not currently available in version 7)

 • To use a Character Reference in Discord, start by adding the --cref parameter to the end of your prompt, then pasting your image URL.
 If you want to use multiple images, separate each URL with a space.